-Through engagement between a levy-paying employer and college (and supply-chain company where relevant), an agreement should be reached about what the levy-payer needs are, based on increasing productivity and tackling known skills gaps, and what they will apply to the FWDF for.
+Through engagement between a Levy-paying employer and college (and supply-chain company where relevant), an agreement should be reached about what the Levy-payer needs are, based on increasing productivity and tackling known skills gaps, including those of priority groups, and what they will apply to the FWDF for.
+This should also reflect on the impact of COVID-19.
 This process should be proportionate to the size of the business and Fund size available.
-The analysis should form the basis of their application and colleges should work with levy-payers to support the application process.
+The analysis should form the basis of their application and colleges should work with Levy-payers to support the application process.